Africa

 Check into your hotel in this city that has preserved the cultures of its native Brazilian tribes.

-Today enjoy a half day shared tour to see the famous 'Meeting of the Waters' where two of the world’s largest rivers - the Amazon and the Rio Negro - join in a turbulent maelstrom.
+Today enjoy a half day shared tour to see the famous 'Meeting of the Waters' where two of the world’s largest rivers - the Amazon and the Negro - join in a turbulent maelstrom.

 Here the dark (almost black) waters of the Rio Negro run alongside the opaque brown waters of the Rio Solimões for several miles without mixing, as they join to form the Amazon.
 This strange natural phenomenon is due to differences in the temperature, speed and water density of the two rivers.